kubermatic/docs/content/kubeone/master/prerequisites/ssh.en.md

 As SSH access to instances is required, SSH public/private keys should be handled somehow.
 KubeOne doesn't handle decryption of private SSH keys but instead rely on `ssh-agent`.
-In most cases, we recommend using `ssh-agent` as the easiest way to have your SSH keys *encrypted* at rest and still useful for KubeOne.
+In the most of cases, we recommend using `ssh-agent` as the easiest way to have your SSH keys encrypted at rest and still useful for KubeOne.

 ## Creating SSH key